tubtimtub/Cutlery_Sorting_Machine/README.md

 This repository focuses on the technical implementation of the object detection and sorting mechanism, led by me as the **Project Leader and Technical Lead**.

+*This project was completed in 2021 as part of a group initiative to design and prototype a cutlery sorting machine using object detection technology.*

 ---

 ![System in Action](images/image_detection_fork.png)